SoothingMist/Distributed-Systems/README.md

 Moodle-DistributedSystems:
 The Moodle-structured course itself.
 This has to be imported into the Moodle framework.

-StandAloneMoodle: An explanation of installing Moodle for stand-alone operation and importing courses. *** Still working on this.
+StandAloneMoodle: An explanation of installing Moodle for stand-alone operation and importing courses.